 Once you know where to look, you can see what kinds of industries are the major players in business travel.
 At GitGo HQ, we sifted through our own national booking statistics and found that construction, manufacturing and business services (think creatives and consultants) were booking travel three months in advance.
 Finding similar organizations in your area and building a relationship now can lay the groundwork for business beyond the pandemic.

 Enabling your team to succeed

 Start with a proactive mindset.
 A consistent new business development strategy sustains hotels in good times and bad.
-[No, we’re not saying a hotel could’ve foreseen or succeeded during quarantine.]
 Move beyond the “what bookings have you made lately” mindset.
 When you build relationships that last, you build business that lasts.

 Develop a valuable business target list.
 Creating and maintaining this inventory can be a full-time job in itself, but we’ve got you covered.
 GitGo Works™ keeps tabs on your best targets and adds bandwidth most hotel organizations don’t have.
 Our system efficiently identifies your property’s ideal prospects, freeing up your team’s time while enabling our clients to grow their qualified lead base by 25% and fill their sales pipeline with promise.